Cherreads

 Ahrden fell silent when he felt an arrow coming right towards him through his extended senses, although it gave out no sound whatsoever.
 He didn't look up when he talked, and he didn't indicate that he knew where she was, yet she shot the arrow at his head with her full power.
 Either Alia was confident in Ahrden's ability to evade the attack, or she really wanted him gone this time.
 At that moment, Ahrden wasn't sure which was the case.

 Ahrden materialized mid-air behind the tree on which he felt the rogue's presence, and as he fell, he had a clear view of where Alia was and how the branches were arranged on the tree.
-The teleporting was near-silent, and he made no sound as he felt, so Alia couldn't yet locate him as he teleported again, this time right behind her.
+The teleporting was near-silent, and he made no sound as he fell, so Alia couldn't yet locate him as he teleported again, this time right behind her.

-Ahrden's weight descending on the branch startled Alia, who had already nocked another arrow, while searching for him.
+Ahrden's weight descending on the branch startled Alia, who had already nocked another arrow while searching for him.
 Without turning around, she leapt down from the tree, and as she fell, she turned around and, with her back to the ground, sent the arrow at Ahrden.
 So far, Ahrden had only been on the receiving end of the fight without being able to showcase what he wanted, but it had to be said that Alia was indeed more than remarkable.

 After slowing it down, Ahrden caught the arrow in his hand right before it connected with his forehead and wanted to grin at the falling Alia, but she was gone by then, which made him frustrated.
 Besides slowing the arrow down, Ahrden had even wrapped arcane around his hand, yet it came so fast that he wasn't able to execute that catch flawlessly.
 As a result, the arrow left a painful red line in his palm.
 He cursed silently and decided that he was done with the games.

-Ahrden was about to teleport away when he felt a piercing pain, bit into his right ankle, and in the next second, the world slipped out from under him as he was falling from the tree.
-His mind was overclocking at that moment so he could work out that the falling Alia threw a rope with a hook at him and used his weight to slow her fall.
+Ahrden was about to teleport away when he felt a piercing pain bite into his right ankle, and in the next second, the world slipped out from under him as he was falling from the tree.
+His mind was overclocking at that moment, so he could work out that the falling Alia threw a rope with a hook at him and used his weight to slow her fall.
 Knowing this didn't help his current situation, but it allowed him to respond to it adequately.
 As he teleported away, he felt an arrow enter his aura, which further strengthened his belief that this might not just be a friendly duel for the rogue.

-Ahrden materialized quite far away with the blade still embedded in his ankle, and the rope wrapped around both of his feet.
+Ahrden materialized quite far away with the blade still embedded in his ankle and the rope wrapped around both of his feet.

 'Do you always run away when you are losing?'
 Alia's cheerful voice came from afar.
 'Is that your secret?
 Run until you win?'

 Ahrden lost all of his cool.
 Anger and frustration were boiling up in him after failing so hard at what he initially planned to do, and he was determined to retaliate in an equal fashion.
-After all, nothing is truly forbitten for someone who plays by different rules.
+After all, nothing is truly forbidden for someone who plays by different rules.

-'To be honest, I expected the duel to be on less violent terms, but I can adapt, don't you worry about that.'
-Ahrden replied thinking that she already knew where he was so it mattered little.
+'To be honest, I expected the duel to be on less violent terms, but I can adapt, don't you worry about that,' Ahrden replied, thinking that she already knew where he was, so it mattered little.

 Ahrden had lost his visual on Alia, but he felt her approaching from the left.
-He yanked the blade out from his ankle and ripped the rope to pieces with a spell that had encircled his legs.
+He yanked the blade out of his ankle and ripped the rope to pieces with a spell that had encircled his legs.
 He teleported behind the location where he felt Alia.
 She sensed him materialize behind her, but it was too late for her.
 Ahrden wrapped her in his power thoroughly and lifted her into the air.
 Alia was helplessly struggling to break free as she levitated with her back to Ahrden.
-He turned her around in the air and brought her closer to him, just high enough for her legs to not touch the ground.
-The duel was technically over because no matter how hard Alia tried, she could not break free from Ahrden's spell, but he was not done.
+He turned her around in the air and brought her closer to him, just high enough for her legs not to touch the ground.
+The duel was technically over, because no matter how hard Alia tried, she could not break free from Ahrden's spell, but he was not done.
 He was far from done.

-After Alia overcame the shock, she ignored the pain, shot her head up and with her fists closed on the throbbing burn marks, she leapt at Ahrden.
+After Alia overcame the shock, she ignored the pain, shot her head up, and, with her fists closed on the throbbing burn marks, she leapt at Ahrden.
 The mage had fully saturated his entire body with pure arcane energy, which was now freely flowing through him, ready to be used.
-He had heightened his senses, improved his reflexes and strengthened his body with arcane magic.
+He had heightened his senses, improved his reflexes, and strengthened his body with arcane magic.
 He might have been fragile and slow in a regular fistfight, but with arcane on his side, he could stand up against anybody.

 Alia was extremely skilled in hand-to-hand combat, and her technique relied on speed so heavily that Ahrden was barely able to keep up with her.
 She performed multiple smaller jabs that were all connected in one fluent dance, but Ahrden managed to block or evade them all.
 He was able to join her dance and pick up the rhythm, but it was a lot harder to counter her attacks than the slow but more powerful blows of a warrior.

-At first, with great effort, but Ahrden could fend off all of the incoming blows, and with his strengthened arms, he must have made the attacks quite painful for Alia, but she didn't show any sign of it.
+At first, with great effort, Ahrden could fend off all of the incoming blows, and with his strengthened arms, he must have made the attacks quite painful for Alia, but she didn't show any sign of it.
 She kept attacking vigorously without slowing or faltering, raining down on Ahrden hard.
-He could block or redirect most of her attacks, but occasionally he outright had to use a spell to block a strike, a punch or a kick.
+He could block or redirect most of her attacks, but occasionally he outright had to use a spell to block a strike, a punch, or a kick.

 Ahrden noticed no change in Alia's dance, but in the next second, he saw a small knife in her right hand.
 Adapting to the new situation, he focused on the deadly blade when her other hand found a similar weapon too.
-It seemed that Alia was full of magically enhanced weapons because he could feel the empowering runes on the knives just the way the main daggers bore many runes as well.
+It seemed that Alia was full of magically enhanced weapons, because he could feel the empowering runes on the knives just as the main daggers bore many runes as well.
 Alia's strikes were like a blur, but Ahrden kept pace with her.
 When she transitioned between two grander slashes, Ahrden located the knife coming towards him with his extended senses and twisted it out of her hand.
-She reacted, shifting her weight and positioning herself to stab with the remaining knife, but the tip of the blade hit a now flaring arcane shield.
+She reacted, shifting her weight and positioning herself to stab with the remaining knife, but the tip of the blade hit a now-flaring arcane shield.
 She did not expect the block, and her loosened grip could do nothing but feel the knife leaving her grasp.
 It was back to a fistfight again, and it was Ahrden's time to go offensive.

-Ahrden raised his hands, concentrated and said the spell out loud.
+Ahrden raised his hands, concentrated, and said the spell out loud.
 Alia's eyes grew wide as she saw the ball of energy form at the outstretched hands of Ahrden, but she couldn't do anything now that she was in the air.
 Just as she was coming down on Ahrden with daggers in both hands, he finished casting his spell.

-With her hands covering her head, squatting low, and eyes closed, she waited for the arcane power to hit her, and it did.
+With her hands covering her head, squatting low, and eyes closed, she waited for the arcane power to hit her—and it did.
 At first, she didn't feel anything, only heard the deafening explosion and felt the ground shake under her.

 'Tell me,' Alia said, fully turning towards Ahrden.
 'Tell me everything.'

 Ahrden's heart jumped at the request.
-He looked at her, looked at those striking deep emerald eyes and saw what he had been looking for.
+He looked at her—looked at those striking deep emerald eyes—and saw what he had been looking for.
 He complied with pleasure.

 The sun was already on its way down when Ahrden felt that he couldn't drain himself any longer, even if he wanted to.